repeato-qa/bitrise-repeato-cli-step/readme.md

  7. [Script](https://www.bitrise.io/integrations/steps/script) - As our next final Repeato step needs fully ready & configured emulator, we are using commands for building the APK (`flutter build apk --split-per-abi`) and sending to emulator using `adb install` (make sure you send/install the apk compatible to your emulator settings `x86_64 or arm64` etc...).
 You might have to configure different step for making the build and sending to device (depending upon your APP).
 Also make sure before next step workspace-tests are cloned (if they are in separate repository) - See `Useful links` section below.
  8. [Repeato Test Runner Step](https://github.com/repeato-qa/bitrise-repeato-cli-step) Set the required inputs needed for tests execution, check the `configuration section` below.
 This step will provide you the ENV Varialbe `REPEATO_REPORT` for tests reports which you can use for uploading reports to any 3rd party serivce of your preference.
 9. [Deploy to Bitrise.io - Artifacts](https://www.bitrise.io/integrations/steps/deploy-to-bitrise-io) Repeato step copies the `batch-reports` zip file and JUnit XML file in bitrise upload directory(`$BITRISE_DEPLOY_DIR`).
 You can use this step to upload the reports in artifacts section for downloading on finish.
 You may also use [FTP Upload](bitrise.io/integrations/steps/ftp-upload) or [Deploy to S3](https://www.bitrise.io/integrations/steps/amazon-s3-deploy) step for uploading reports on FTP, S3.
+10. [Export test results to Test Reports add-on](https://www.bitrise.io/integrations/steps/custom-test-results-export) This Step is to export the results to the Test Reports add-on.
+The Step creates the required test-info.json file and deploys the test results in the correct directory for export.

 ### Useful links
 - [Getting started with AVD Manager](https://www.bitrise.io/integrations/steps/avd-manager/)